LDELZ/Stable-Entertainment-System/README.md

   >
   >[Mirror](https://www.dropbox.com/scl/fi/e8jsttwhj0xvyzjmatebt/marIO_training_muted.mp4?rlkey=phvqm9l4tc4oa7394vy1n5u7n&dl=0)

+  >**Warning:** While this data is presented in good faith, its reproduction is volatile.
+The numpy seed used to collect the presented data was not saved, leading to nondeterminism when       producing results.
+Moreover, it was discovered that display resolution and graphics drivers introduce vairability in how the model behaves.
+The purpose of this project is to demonstrate the potential for performance benefits of the A2C model, however reproduction of this precise data is not guaranteed.
+Additionally, the ROM game file must be obtained on an individual basis by     legitimate means only.
+No ROM files are provided here for legal reasons as discussed in the [Legal Notice](legal-notice).
+While this program is fully open source, obtainment of the game file must     be supplied individually.

 ## Results
 ### Training Environment
 A custom training level was programmed to challenge the reward function, ensuring that the model learns meaningful gameplay (i.e., it cannot simply hold right to win).
 This approach reduces overfitting to simplistic movement patterns by introducing multiple paths that encourage dynamic solutions.
 The level also incorporates interactive elements, such as springs and shells, to support the learning of dynamic behaviors that unexpectedly change Mario's trajectory.